-Operating on a trail basis, the pilot will launch in late October.
 The ferry operator originally proposed the idea in April, and stated that passengers would be able to enjoy an alcoholic beverage on board as early as the summer season.

 This is the first time beer and wine will be offered on sailings linking Vancouver and Victoria.
 However, drinks are limited to one per customer, and they must be purchased with a meal.
 You must also be 19 years of age or older to purchase a drink, but people under 19 are welcome in the Pacific Buffet.

 “Many of our customers have said they would like to have a glass of wine or beer with their meal while sailing with us,” says Melanie Lucia, Executive Director of Catering and Terminal Operations.

 “We look for ways to enhance the customer experience and are pleased to now offer these beverages in the Pacific Buffet.”

 The options for customers who wish to enjoy an alcoholic beverage during their ride can choose from a 12-ounce beer for $6.99 or a five-ounce glass of wine for $9.99.
 Sales will begin at 11 a.m. and end a half-hour before docking.
 Minors are still permitted in the Pacific Buffet dining area during the pilot program of beer and wine sales.

 BC Ferries already offers beer and wine for sale on northern routes sailing to and from Port Hardy, Prince Rupert, Haida Gwaii and Central Coast ports.